 It can be very difficult to maintain recovery after discharge from services.
 To go from a stable, secure environment, back to reality is without a doubt daunting.
 But sticking to the plan and maintaining recovery is possible with the right approach.

-During eating disorder treatment I was taught to understand my triggers, symptoms and dig deeper into where it all began.
-While it was difficult at times, it was made possible and bearable by the presence of my wonderful therapist and treatment team.
-Now, several months after my formal discharge, I’ve managed to stay on the road to full recovery.
-This is a feat I’ve tried many times before and while I’ve managed a few years of quasi-recovery, I’ve never made it this far in regards to my mindset.
+During eating disorder treatment I was taught to understand my triggers, symptoms and to dig deeper into where it all began.
+While it was difficult, it was made possible and bearable by the presence of my wonderful therapist and treatment team.
+Now, two years after my formal discharge, I’ve managed to stay on the road to full recovery.
+This is a feat I’ve tried many times before and while I’ve managed a few years of quasi-recovery, I’ve never made it this far in regard to my mindset.

 Why can life after treatment be difficult?

 During treatment, you’re surrounded by a supportive and safe place to begin to understand and heal from the disorder.
-This often includes a team of professionals such as a therapist, psychiatrist, dieticians, occupational therapists, and even councillors.
+This often includes a team of professionals such as a therapist, psychiatrist, dietician, occupational therapist, and even councillors.
 You may also be healing alongside other patients with similar issues if you’re an inpatient or attending day clinics.
-The support received in such an environment is often nurturing and therapeutic, if not also quite difficult at times.
+The support received in such an environment is often nurturing and therapeutic, if not also quite difficult.

 But life after an eating disorder often means returning to the ‘real world’.
 And usually rather suddenly.
 It can be overwhelming to return to ‘normal‘ daily life.
 If you attend inpatient treatment, the transition back into a world where diet culture is the norm and body bashing is around every corner can be daunting.
 How can one avoid being triggered if the whole world is talking about the latest celeb weight loss?

-Stay away from content you know will be triggering.
+Stay away from the content you know will be triggering.

-If you know certain movies, creators, books or artwork will trigger the eating disorder mindset, then it’s best to avoid them.
+If you know certain movies, creators, books or artwork will trigger you, then it’s best to avoid them.
 While we can’t remove all the triggers from our lives, there are some things we can choose to avoid.
 This includes things such as the Instagram influencers we follow, the websites we choose to visit, the media we consume, and even the environments we put ourselves into.

-Think about the places you visit and the people you spend time with?
-If they’re constantly dieting, or you’re constantly exposed to negative body talk, then you’re more likely to relapse into that mind frame.
+Think about the places you visit and the people you spend time with.
+If they’re constantly dieting, or you’re constantly exposed to negative body talk, then they’re more likely to relapse into that mind frame.

 Engage with friends who support your recovery.

-Prior to my discharge in 2021 there was the pandemic which meant more time locked indoors and away from the people who continued to hurt me.
-And magically, against all odds, this resulted in a complete change of mindset, attitude and led me to a much happier place.
-Even now with rules eased and contactable to be made, the positive changes have remained.
+Prior to my discharge in twenty-twenty-one, there was the pandemic which meant more time locked indoors and away from the people who hurt me.
+And magically, against all odds, this resulted in a complete change of mindset, and attitude and led me to a much happier place.
+Even now with rules eased and contact to be made, the positive changes have remained.
+But not without continued and ongoing work.

 What’s the takeaway here?
 The people we surround ourselves with can make or break our recovery.
 And as harsh as it may be, it’s time to cut off the dead leaves if you want to continue to grow.